More than meets the eye

 In using Nelly Furtado's hit song "Promiscuous" to promote Verizon, the company's commercial totally bails on alluding to anything remotely sexual -- including the name of the song!

-this commercial splices together the dullest lyrics (in red below), no matter how far apart they are from one another in the actual song.
+Check out how this commercial splices together the dullest lyrics (in red below), no matter how far apart they are from one another in the actual song.
 Who needs artistic integrity, anyway?

 The feeling that you gave me really drives me crazy